mykulls/biome/README.md

 # cs35l-project

-To setup your environment, you need 3 initial `npm install`s: once within the root directory, once within client, and once within server.
+Clone the repository to your local device.
+Then, to setup your environment, you need 3 initial `npm install`s: once within the root directory, once within client, and once within server.

 ```
 npm install